aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>46-48</sup>&nbsp;Our enemies have opened
 their mouths&#x2197; in chorus against us.
-Panic and pitfall befell us↑,
+Panic and pitfall befell us,
 ravages and ruin.
 My eyes run with streams of water&#x2198;
 at my poor people’s ruin.